performancehall/performancehall.github.io/_posts/2016-03-08-overflow-video-streams.md

 ## Equipment

 To set up a video feed for the Gidwitz Lobby Displays and the Mezzanine, you will need the following equipment.
-Also, Hello World!

 * The Decimator
 * One of the Blue SDI Cables